1991 Belmont Stakes: The Road to the 1991 Belmont Stakes

 Strike the Gold had won the April 1991 Blue Grass Stakes defeating favorite Fly So Free by a half-length after finishing 2nd to Fly So Free at the 1991 Florida Derby.
 He captured the 1991 Kentucky Derby, but finished a disappointing 6th place at the 1991 Preakness Stakes.

-Mane Minister had only won smaller listed stakes races, but was able to place on the podium at the 1991 Kentucky Derby and the 1991 Preakness Stakes.
+Mane Minister had only won smaller listed stakes races but was able to place on the podium at the 1991 Kentucky Derby and the 1991 Preakness Stakes.

-Corporate Report had only won an allowance race but had a surprise second place finish at the 1991 Preakness Stakes.
+Corporate Report had only won an allowance race but had a surprise second-place finish at the 1991 Preakness Stakes.

-Scan had multiple podium finishes in Grade-2 and Grade-3 races, but hadn't won a race otherwise since the November 1990 Remsen Stakes.
+Scan had multiple podium finishes in Grade-2 and Grade-3 races but hadn't won a race otherwise since the November 1990 Remsen Stakes.

-Quintana came in 6th at the 1991 Kentucky Derby, but opted for the May 1991 Grade-3 Peter Pan Stakes over the Preakness and finished in 4th.
+Quintana came in 6th at the 1991 Kentucky Derby but opted for the May 1991 Grade-3 Peter Pan Stakes over the Preakness and finished in 4th.

-Lost Mountain, after have not won any stakes races, got the upset win at the 1991 Peter Pan Stakes over Quintana and decided to compete.
+Lost Mountain, after having not won any stakes races, got the upset win at the 1991 Peter Pan Stakes over Quintana and decided to compete.

-Subordinated Debt had finished on the podium multiple times in graded races and won the May 8th, 1991 Withers Stakes.
+Subordinated Debt had finished on the podium multiple times in graded races and won the May 8th, 1991, Withers Stakes.